Global Master of Arts in

 WHY A MASTER'S IN SUSTAINABLE DEVELOPMENT PRACTICE?

-Grounded in SIT’s unique brand of experiential, place-based learning, explore how global health crises, economic inequality, natural resource degradation, and political and ethnic conflict are interconnected, requiring a new generation of highly educated, innovative, multidisciplinary development practitioners.
+Rooted in SIT’s distinctive experiential, place-based learning approach, this program explores the interconnected nature of global health crises, economic inequality, natural resource degradation, and political and ethnic conflicts.
+It aims to cultivate a new generation of highly educated innovative, and trans-disciplinary development practitioners.

-Spend your second semester in Africa, splitting your time between Cape Town in South Africa, and the smaller river city of Lilongwe, Malawi.
-For 15 weeks, you will engage in comparative analyses of how design thinking, monitoring and evaluation, economics, resource management, health policy, and trade are affected by local needs, diverse livelihood practices, cultural identities, and varied histories of colonization and resistance.
-Though based in the city, you will examine sustainable and regenerative development practices in urban, peri-urban, and rural locations during site visits and fieldwork.
+The second semester unfolds in Africa, with time split between Cape Town, South Africa, and Lilongwe, Malawi.
+Over 15 weeks, you will engage in comparative analyses of design thinking, monitoring and evaluation, economics, resource management, health policy, and trade.
+Emphasis is placed on understanding local needs, gender disparities, diverse livelihood practices, climate change, cultural identities, and the varied histories of colonization and resistance.
+Site visits and fieldwork explore sustainable and regenerative development practices in urban, periurban, and rural settings.

 In the final semester of this one-year program, you will spend 10 to 12 weeks in a full-time practicum in a role and location of your choice, drawing from SIT’s worldwide professional networks.
 You will gain the experience and hands-on skills you need to attain your career goals and will also complete a capstone paper.

-The SIT Master’s in Sustainable Development Practice offers you a chance to obtain professional skills while conducting research and fieldwork in a highly competitive global environmentAs a graduate, you’ll be prepared to integrate policy, scholarship, ethics, participatory practice, and lifelong learning to achievsustainable, global development goals in the 21st century.
+The SIT Master’s in Sustainable Development Practice provides a unique opportunity to acquire professional skills through research and fieldwork in a competitive global environment.
+Graduates, equipped with trans-disciplinary training are poised to integrate policy, scholarship, ethics, participatory practice, and lifelong learning for the achievement of sustainable global development goals in the 21st century.

 Career Paths